standardhealth/fsh-devdays-exercise/README.md

 ```
 .
+├── .gitignore                // Ignores generated build artifacts in git so you don't check them in
 ├── README.md                 // The file you are reading now (!)
 ├── _genonce.bat              // Win: Runs the IG Publisher on your IG
 ├── _genonce.sh               // Mac: Runs the IG Publisher on your IG
 ├── _updatePublisher.bat      // Win: Downloads and/or updates your IG Publisher jar
 ├── _updatePublisher.sh       // Mac: Downloads and/or updates your IG Publisher jar
 └── fsh
     ├── config.yaml           // The SUSHI config file, pre-configured for US Core Patient IG
     ├── ig-data
     │   └── input
     │       └── pagecontent
     │           └── index.md  // Markdown file providing the contents of your IG's home page
     └── patient.fsh           // The FSH file where you will write your FSH definitions
 ```

 ## Step 4: Review the US Core Patient profile